 How Do You Ferment Fruit?

-Chop the fruit up and cover it in coconut water Kefir or
+Chop the fruit up and cover it in Kultured Wellness Probiotic Coconut Water Kefir

 FAQS